kgrid-objects/cpic-collection/Make_KO/README.md

 ### Step 1: Making the Genotype to Phenotype KO
 1. Go to KGrid's [Make_KO](https://github.com/kgrid/CPIC-objects/tree/master/Make_KO) and download the latest CPIC Wizard file __CPIC_GPWizard.py__ onto your current working directory.
 2. Retrieve and download an official diplotype to phenotype excel table from the [CPIC website](https://cpicpgx.org/genes-drugs/).
 Scroll down to see a list of genes, and click on the corresponding __Guideline__ link.
 Find and download the __drug_name_diplotype_phenotype_table__ (*NOTE: Some genes will not have this information*).
 Be sure to save this file in the same directory as the CPIC Wizard.
 3. Open the excel file and check that it is formatted correctly.
 The __CPIC_GPWizard.py__ reads in the first 2 columns of the excel table.
 These two columns must contain the diplotype information and the corresponding phenotype information.
-Some tables contain extra columns which can result in non-functional knowledge objects.
+Some tables contain extra columns which can result in non-functional KOs.
 For example, we see that the CYP2D6 excel file contains a total of 4 columns.
 ![alt text](https://github.com/kgrid/CPIC-objects/blob/master/Make_KO/images/genetable1.png)
 The first column contains diplotype information, however, the next column over contains the Gaedigk Activity Score and not the phenotype information.